-- Don't put pressure on Officers to put forward a particular recommendation.
-(This does not prevent you from asking questions or submitting views to the Officer, which may be incorporated into any Committee report). - Do recognise that Officers are part of a management structure and only discuss a proposal outside of any arranged meeting, with a Service Director/Manager or those Officers who are authorised by their Service Director/Manager to deal with the proposal at a Member level. - Do recognise and respect that Officers involved in the processing and determination of planning matters must act in accordance with the Council's Employee Code and their professional codes of conduct, primarily the Royal Town Planning Institute's Code of Professional Conduct.
-As a result, Planning Officers' views, opinions and recommendations will be presented on the basis of their overriding obligation of professional independence, which may on occasion be at odds with the views, opinions or decisions of the Committee or its Members.
+- Don't put pressure on Officers to put forward a particular recommendation (this does not prevent you from asking questions or submitting views to the Development and Conservation Manager, which may be incorporated into any Planning Control Committee report). - Do recognise that Officers are part of a management structure and only discuss a proposal, outside of any arranged meeting, with the Development and Conservation Manager or Service Director or those Officers who are authorised by their Service Director to deal with the proposal at a Member level. - Do recognise and respect that Officers involved in the processing and determination of planning matters must act in accordance with the Council's Employee Code of Conduct and their professional codes of conduct, primarily the Royal Town Planning Institute's Code of Professional Conduct, and applicable law.
+As a result, planning Officers' views, opinions and recommendations will be presented on the basis of their overriding obligation of professional independence, which may on occasion be at odds with the views, opinions or decisions of the Planning Control Committee or its Members.